-You may feel unsure whether your car will appear, but shortly the parking lot does come into view.
+You may feel unsure whether your car will appear, but shortly the parking lot and trail head do come into view.

 However, you can add on a few miles by tacking on the Piney Branch Trail or the Piney Ridge Trail, essentially making large hike loops.

-You won’t find a port-a-porty.
-There is just a parking lot and a trailhead.
-Be sure you have water and are ready to commit to nearly three hours on-trail.
+You won’t find a port-a-porty, only a parking lot and a trailhead.
+Be sure you have water and are ready to commit to nearly three hours for the entire hike.